javier-lopez/javier.io/blog/en/_posts/2020-12-03-host-several-sites-in-a-single-box-with-docker-and-traefik-https.md

    app:
 </pre>

-I don't know about you, but for me the syntax is confussing, happily this only needs to be setup once and then can be reused in other domains/subdomains by changing only some words.
+I don't know about you, but for me the syntax is confusing, happily this only needs to be setup once and then can be reused in other domains/subdomains by changing only some words.
 Also, the ssl endpoint is transparent, our application doesn't need to be aware of it, that's great and IMO overrides the